najmus-sakib-hossain/dx-www/esssence/serializer/DRAFT_SERIALIZER.md

 ```

 I already acheived that but now I want to add it like a way where in code editor like vscode it will show the serializer for human but in actual file it will be llm version.
 I already tried to create a vscode extension where whenever it sees a .dx or just "dx" file it will show human readable version but when saved it will convert to llm version.
 But I am stuck on how to achieve this.
 As its showing save problems in code editor

+Please study the dx-serializer at "crates/serializer".
+At dx serializer we have 3 version of seralization
+1. Human Readable Version - This version is meant for humans to read and understand the structure
+2. LLM Version - This version is meant for llms to read and it is highly token efficient
+3. Machine Version - This version is meant for machines to read and it is highly optimized for speed
+But the llm version to human readable version conversion is not working properly in vscode extension.
+So, please fix all conversion about llms to machine and human, human to llm and machine works properly and also test the performace claim of dx-serializer against toon serializer at playground folder correclty!!!